Cuba Libre: Travel Tips for Outdoor Adventurers in the Land of Classic Cars, Cigars and Rock Climbing

-To answer that burning question-- Yes, yes, YES you can still visit Cuba as an American.
-President Trump's announcement in June about banning travel to Cuba seems to be just that at the moment, an announcement.
+To answer that burning question-- Yes, yes, YES you can still travel to Cuba as an American.
+President Trump's recent announcement in June about banning travel to Cuba is affecting those who are traveling under the people-to-people educational travel.
+This in turn affects both tour operators and cruise ships.
+The way in which we traveled, '“support for the Cuban people”, is not affected.

-- People-to-people travel may no longer be allowed.
-This means President Trump does not want you to book your own accommodations via hotels, AirBnB, or a similar service, and wander about the country.
-However, you can still book through a tour operator.
-Yes, it's often more expensive, and yes, you may not get to experience the real Cuba.
+Group people-to-people educational travel is no longer allowed.
+If you have already purchased your flight or booked your accommodation in Cuba prior to June 5, 2019, you are grandfathered in.
+This means President Trump does not want you to book your own accommodations via hotels, AirBnB, or a similar service, and wander about the country or lie on the beach all day.
 See our 'Tour Operators' section below for recommendations on approved Cuban tour operators that are doing their best at giving you an authentic experience.

-- Limited flights.
-Several airlines- Spirit, Silver and Frontier, have scrapped their flights to Cuba.
-Alaska Airlines, Southwest, American, Jet Blue and Delta still continue to operate, however they have limited both the number of flights and cities served.
+Limited flights.
+Several airlines- Alaska Airlines, Southwest, American, Jet Blue and Delta still continue to operate, however they have limited both the number of flights and cities served.
 See our 'Getting There' section below for more info and links to all carriers flying to Cuba.

 So, if you're still intrigued by this beautiful Caribbean country, read on to learn how we had the adventure of a lifetime!